Education Consultant: Career and Salary Information

 - Skilled in identifying problems and brainstorming potential solutions

-- Excellent at written and oral communication as well as presentation
+- Possesses excellent written and oral communication skills

 - Comfortable working independently and collaboratively with other team members

 - Interested in traveling and working in a diverse range of environments

 - Qualified with a degree in curriculum and instruction or education leadership

 - Education: Master’s degree, PhD, EdD, or JD

 Although you may be able to build a career without a master’s degree, education consultants with a master’s degree in a relevant field have a greater chance for promotions and increased salary.